Our Mission

 We recommend paying a little more for a pad that doesn't image onto the flooring finish.
 A cheap pad made from the wrong materials can chemically interact with your flooring surface, leaving you with the major headache of refinishing the floor.

-Lastly, get the right pad for the four rug and floor surface.
+Lastly, get the right pad for your rug and floor surface.
 Ask us, we're happy to help.

 Thankyou.